 Caution: Figma uses the rotate CSS transform property to apply rotation to a layer or selection.
-The CSS transform property uses the opposite directions for determining the angle of rotation, which means you'll see the opposite angle in the Inspect panel.
+The CSS transform property uses the opposite directions for determining the angle of rotation, which means you'll see the opposite angle in Dev Mode.

 For example: if you rotate a layer